stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/47_pre_post_notification.md

 notifications, one before changing the Model state, and one after.
 These notifications must be qualified, otherwise the interested listeners would not be able to differentiate the pre-vs-post nature of the received notification.
+For example, a Model could issue "aboutToChange", apply the change, and finally issue "changed".
+Both the old and new value are also generally passed as part of the notification.

 ### Practical Example

 Although other implementation approaches could be used to handle this specific need, pre-notifications can be useful in keeping a Selection Model synchronized.

 Our example has a Domain Model containing a list of items, and a Selection Model holding information about which items in the Domain Model are selected.
 We assume that the View is unable to handle entries in the Selection Model that are not present in the Domain Model.
 Due to this implementation detail, the following scenario would break the View: